Richard T. Silver, M.D.

 He has organized or has been invited to speak at numerous national and international meetings, and consensus conferences, and has had many distinguished visiting professorships.
 Among his many honors for his work in myeloproliferative neoplasms, he has been awarded the Catherine Pasmantier Award, the Timothy Gee Award of the Sass & Straus Leukemia Foundation, the Lifetime Achievement Award of the Cancer Research and Treatment Fund, and the Lifetime Achievement Award of the SASS Foundation for Medical Research.
 He has also received an Award from the Dean of Weill Cornell Medical College for “Lifetime of Academic Achievement, Dedication and Service”, the Honorary Lifetime Achievement Awards from the Israeli Society of Hematology and the University of Texas MD Anderson Cancer Center, the Weill Cornell Alumni Association and the Myeloproliferative Neoplasms (MPN) Heroes Award.
 He has been past President of Weill Cornell Alumni Association; Editor of the Cornell Alumni Magazine for a decade, and has served for years as a Senior Advisor to the Weill Cornell Alumni Association.
 He is a Life Member of the Cornell University Council.
 The Silver MPN Center has been named in his honor to recognize his enduring commitment and contributions to the understanding and treatment of myeloproliferative neoplasms.

 Dr. Schafer’s career spans over 30 years of continuous clinical and basic laboratory research and patient care in the myeloproliferative neoplasms.
-He is also Chairman of the MPN Research Foundation’s Scientific Board.
+He is also Chair of the MPN Research Foundation’s Scientific Board.
 He received his M.D. from the University of Pennsylvania, completed his residency in Internal Medicine at the University of Chicago, and his Hematology Fellowship at the Peter Bent Brigham (now Brigham and Women’s) Hospital and Harvard Medical School in Boston.
-He has served on the faculties of Harvard (for 13 years), Baylor College of Medicine in Houston, the University of Pennsylvania, and Weill Cornell Medical College, and he was Chairman of the Department of Medicine at the last three of those institutions.
+He has served on the faculties of Harvard (for 13 years), Baylor College of Medicine in Houston, the University of Pennsylvania, and Weill Cornell Medical College, and he was Chair of the Department of Medicine at the last three of those institutions.
 He is also formerly Physician-in-Chief at the New York-Presbyterian Hospital-Weill Cornell.

 He has been the Editor or Co-Editor of 7 major textbooks of Internal Medicine (including the last 2 editions of the Cecil Textbook) and hematology, and also the author of over 220 peer-reviewed original papers.
 Dr. Schafer has been elected to several honorary organizations, including the American Society of Clinical Investigation (for which he served as Secretary-Treasurer), the Association of American Physicians, Mastership in the American College of Physicians, Fellowship in the American Association for the Advancement of Science, and the National Academy of Medicine (formerly Institute of Medicine).
 He has served as elected President of the American Society of Hematology, the Association of Professors of Medicine (from which he also received the Robert H. Williams, M.D.
 Distinguished Chair of Medicine Award), and President-Elect of the American Clinical and Climatological Association.